Date of Degree

 Copyright 2011 Kelly Rowe

 Rowe, Kelly Cathryn.
-"Beyond the cortex: implications of white matter connectivity for depression, cognition, and vascular disease." dissertation, University of Iowa, 2011.
+"Beyond the cortex: implications of white matter connectivity for depression, cognition, and vascular disease."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.